knorm/knorm/docs-vuepress/guides/transactions.md

 # Transactions

-Transactions are supported via the [Transaction](api/transaction.md#transaction) class.
+Transactions are supported via the [Transaction](/api.md#transaction) class.

-Creating a new transaction exposes a new set of models whose queries will run inside the transaction:
+Creating a new transaction creates a new set of models whose queries will be run inside the transaction:

 ```js